bradford-hamilton/Ruby-On-Quails/RELEASING_RAILS.md

 ### Notify implementors.

-Ruby implementors have high stakes in making sure Rails works.
-Be kind and give them a heads up that Rails will be released soonish.
+Ruby implementors have high stakes in making sure Quails works.
+Be kind and give them a heads up that Quails will be released soonish.

 This is only required for major and minor releases, bugfix releases aren't a big enough deal, and are supposed to be backward compatible.